jhoyos135/julian-hoyos-react-redux-challenge/README.md

 # Julian Notes

-- The Get Api Route wasn't working for me so I used a different Api to fetch the lucky number, it has similar results; you get a random number every time the username input is added and the form is submitted.
-So it gets a random number from 1 to 1000, you can find it in the saga.js file
+- The Get Api Route wasn't working for me so I used a different Api to fetch the lucky number, it has similar results.
+It gets a random number from 1 to 1000, you can find it in the saga.js file.
 - I added basic validation using redux forms
-- the state is passed via redux and I'm using redux saga middleware for async functions
+- the state is passed via redux and I'm using redux saga middleware for async functions.
+- I add the proptypes to each value.
+- As well as render each component separately.

 # React Code Challenge